getsentry/Reaper-iOS/README.md

 # Reaper

-A framework for detecting dead code at runtime.
-Read more about it in the [launch blog post](https://www.emergetools.com/blog/posts/dead-code-detection-with-reaper).
+A framework for detecting dead code at runtime - Reaper is an SDK added to your app to report which Swift and Objective-C types were used for each user session.
+It supports all classes written in Objective-C, non-generic Swift classes, and some Swift structs/enums.

 The framework detects the set of classes that are used, and the `Scripts` directory in this repo contains a program to determine the set of all possible types that reaper can detect.
 The difference of these sets are the unused types.

 ## Installation